What is Plasma Cleaning?

 - It’s the environmentally friendly choice.
 Plasma cleaning eliminates the need for hazardous chemical solvents.
 Significant cost savings can be gained without the need for having to address the environmental hazards of other processing methods.
 Oxygen is often a suitable process gas.

 - Where solvents can leave a residue after processing, our plasma cleaner is able to provide a thoroughly residue-free end product.
 The processing eliminates mold-releasing agents, anti-oxidants, carbon residues, oils, and all varieties of organic compounds.

 A plasma cleaner is your best solution for the removal of microbial contamination.
 Many medical and manufacturing facilities depend on plasma as it vastly outperforms aggressive surfactants and organic solvents.
 It provides a level of uniformity and thoroughness that other sterilization methods simply can’t compete with.

 - Our systems are able to produce superior results by penetrating areas that solvents can’t due to surface tension constraints.

-- Plasma Etch, Inc. also incorporates a patented temperature control system to ensure that no damage will occur to heat/moisture sensitive materials.
+- Plasma Etch, Inc. also incorporates a patented temperature control system to ensure that no damage will occur to heat sensitive materials.